About The Préville FINE ARTS CENTRE

 Heather currently teaches at École Secondaire Publique De La Salle in Ottawa and performs regularly with the National Arts Centre Orchestra.

-Kristen is the director of Marketing for the Préville Fine Arts Centre and is responsible for the planning and direction of the centre’s marketing efforts.
-She also manages the centre’s website.
+Kristen is the Director of Marketing for the Préville Fine Arts Centre and oversees the planning, development, and execution of the centre’s marketing initiatives.
+She also manages the several of the centre’s websites, helping to ensure a strong and engaging presence across all platforms.

 Karen is the payroll administrator and bookkeeper for PFAC.
 She keeps the numbers organized and balanced, which gives us a clear picture of our current situation, and allows us to see opportunities for advancement in the future.